hygraph/nextjs-graphcms-events-starter/README.md

 ### 5. Run locally

-Once all dependencies and environment variables are satisfied, you can run Next locally to build in development, including the API endpoints with `now`:
+Once all dependencies and environment variables are satisfied, you can run Next.js locally to build in development, including the API endpoints with `now`:

 ```bash
 now dev